Globally online business is currently the biggest growth enabler of every business and is about to reach a trillion-dollar market capital very soon.

 Another good strategy for attracting traffic to your store is to implement a referral program.
 A lucrative and efficient affiliate program can drive huge referral traffic to your store, which you can easily convert.

 ReferralCandy is one such effective service to help spread word-of-mouth marketing.
 Platforms like ReferralCandy can make affiliate management very easy and effective.

 Whatever promotional strategies you may choose, it will have some expenses associated with it.
 Set aside a budget for this.

-As a shop owner, you must think about strategies to retain your customers.
+As a shop owner, it is your responsibility to convert impulse buyers into loyal customers.
+In other words, you must think about strategies to retain your customers.